 Our wandering is meant to lead back toward ourselves.
 This is the paradox: we set out on adventures to gain deeper access to ourselves; we travel to transcend our own limitations.
 Travel should be an art through which our restlessness finds expression.
 We must bring back the idea of travel as a search.

 For the most part, I agree with the authors in their distaste for pre-packaged travel experiences, but I also recognize that this isn’t for everyone.
 Most people travel to get away from the daily grind and relax, see the sights, and enjoy themselves.
-Most people don’t want to deal with the struggle that is really only enjoyable in retrospect and causes unnecessary stress, which the very types of travel experiences the authors dislike prevents from happening.
+Most people don’t want to deal with the struggle that is really only enjoyable in retrospect and causes unnecessary stress (which, one can get under control, through stress management courses from a legacy rehab).
 So, while I enjoy the discomforts of travel as much as the next person, I understand why people would not want the same experience in the three weeks of vacation they get every year.

 The authors get this point, and address it in the article: